capsulescodes/flint/README.md

 ## Caveats

-Flint creates a hidden temporary commit between certain `git` commands, which may sometimes cause the following message to appear when running `git status` :
+Flint creates a hidden temporary commit during some `git` operations, which may sometimes cause the following message to appear when running `git status` :

 ```diff
 On branch main